SunDocker/blog/source/_posts/ComputerTheory/XV6LabSummary.md

 -   When to call `fn`:

-    -   n ticks, so we need a new filed in process structrue
+    -   **n ticks**, so we need a new filed in process structrue
-    -   Prevent re-entrant calls to the handler by adding a new field in process structure to sign if a handler is running
+        -   Prevent **re-entrant** calls to the handler by adding a new field in process structure to sign if a handler is running

 -   How to call `fn`: